-The City of Valdosta provides medical, dental and life insurance coverage, Long Term Disability (LTD), retirement (pension) plan, optional Deferred Compensation (457b) Retirement Plan, paid time off, eight and one-half (8.5) days of paid holidays each calendar year, the Employee Assistance Program and prescription drug card program.
-Insurance coverage becomes effective on the first day of the month following the achievement of 30 days of employment.
-Employees are also given the option of purchasing medical, dental and life insurance for their verified eligible dependents.
+The City of Valdosta provides medical, dental, and life insurance coverage, Long Term Disability (LTD), retirement (pension) plan, optional Deferred Compensation (457b) Retirement Plan, paid time off, ten (10) days of paid holidays each calendar year, the Employee Assistance Program and prescription drug card program.
+Insurance coverage becomes effective on the first day of the month following the first full month of employment.
+Employees are also given the option of purchasing medical, dental, and life insurance for their verified eligible dependents.
 There are no maximums on the number of eligible dependents that may be covered.
+Click here to email benefits questions to HR.

-Please view links below for more detailed information regarding benefits:
+Please view the links below for more detailed information regarding benefits:

 - Important Contact Info